Prost! How to Order a Beer in German Like a Native

 I should say up front that I’m not a beer connoisseur.
 I know and love a lot of beer snobs—and I asked for some of their input when writing this post—but to me, beer’s just beer.
 That’s sacrilege in Germany, I know.

 Because in Germany, beer’s not just beer.
 There are dozens of different kinds and every part of Germany has its local brews.
 What you’ll find on tap in Hamburg isn’t necessarily what you’d find in a village in Bavaria.

 The one consensus among my beer-loving friends is that brands bought out by AB InBev are looked down upon.
 Beck’s might like to tell you that it’s “the world’s number one German beer,” and while it’s certainly available in Germany, no one seems to love it.

 I’ve even heard the argument that since Beck’s sold out to AB InBev (a multinational entity with its HQ in Belgium), Beck’s isn’t truly German anymore, anyway.
 I won’t wade into that argument, but suffice it to say there are Germans who feel strongly about this.

 That’s just one example of how even seemingly simple tasks like ordering a drink can open up a whole new set of German cultural knowledge.
-If you enjoy this type of learning, FluentU is a great place to practice the vocabulary in this post, among many other topics.
-FluentU provides real-world German videos—like movie trailers, news and music videos—that’ve been transformed into language learning experiences.
+Sometimes watching how others order can be beneficial to learning new vocabulary and when to use it.

 Yes, those are basically three different ways of saying/spelling the same thing.
 And yes, they mean the same thing as the English word pilsner.